UNIFORM LIGHT TRUCKS BAN (updated May 31, 2019)

 -Motor vehicles which are registered in the name of any government office, agency, or unit including the Armed Forces of the Philippines and Philippine National Police, and duly marked as such

 -Emergency vehicles such as, but not limited to, firetrucks and ambulances

 -Motor vehicles which are granted exemptions by the MMDA if the circumstances so warrant.

--Light trucks carrying perishable good but they still need to apply for an exemption from the MMDA.
+-Light trucks carrying perishable goods but they still need to apply for and secure an exemption from the MMDA.

 Top of Form